EmD4blju/LangNeuralNet/README.md

-## Zadanie
+## Task

-Zaimplementuj 1-warstwową sieć neuronową rozpoznającą język zadanego tekstu.
+Implement a 1-layer neural network that recognizes the language of the given text.

-### Sieć neuronowa
+### Neural Network

-Sieć neuronowa ma tyle neuronów, ile jest unikalnych języków w zbiorze danych.
-Sieć neuronowa powinna je rozpoznać na podstawie danych treningowych.
+The neural network has as many neurons as there are unique languages in the dataset.
+The neural network should recognize them based on the training data.

-### Representacja wejścia
+### Input Representation

-Wektor wejściowy reprezentuje proporcję każdej litery ASCII w danym tekście.
+The input vector represents the proportion of each ASCII letter in the given text.

-#### Przykład:
+#### Example:

-- Tekst wejściowy: „tools of ai”
+- Input Text: "tools of ai"
-- Wektor: 1/9, 0, 0, 0, 0, 1/9, 0, 0, 1/9, 0, 0, 1/9, 0, 0, 1/3, 0, 0, 0, 1/9, 1/9, 0, 0, 0, 0, 0, 0
+- Vector: 1/9, 0, 0, 0, 0, 1/9, 0, 0, 1/9, 0, 0, 1/9, 0, 0, 1/3, 0, 0, 0, 1/9, 1/9, 0, 0, 0, 0, 0, 0

-### Wyjście
+### Output

-Każdy neuron oblicza swoje wyjście liniowe (net).
-Użyj selektora maksimum, aby znaleźć, który neuron jest aktywowany (1) i załóż, że inne neurony nie są aktywowane (0).
+Each neuron calculates its linear output (net).
+Use a maximum selector to find which neuron is activated (1) and assume that the other neurons are not activated (0).

-### Trenowanie
+### Training

-Należy zastosować regułę delta.
-Po każdym kroku uczenia wektory wag można znormalizować, aby poprawić klasyfikację.
+Apply the delta rule.
+After each learning step, weight vectors can be normalized to improve classification.

-### Dane
+### Data

-Utwórz samodzielnie zbiór danych treningowych.
-Utwórz 3-4 osobne foldery i nadaj im nazwy odpowiadające językom (pl, en, de ...).
-Każdy folder zawiera pliki tekstowe (10+) w określonym języku - jeden plik zawiera kilka akapitów tekstu.
-Upewnij się, że wybrany język może być reprezentowany przez znaki ascii.
+Create a dataset independently for training.
+Create 3-4 separate folders and name them according to languages (pl, en, de...).
+Each folder contains text files (10+) in a specific language - one file contains several paragraphs of text.
+Make sure the chosen language can be represented by ASCII characters.

-### Testowanie
+### Testing

-Zapewnij interfejs umożliwiający wprowadzenie krótkiego tekstu, który zostanie sklasyfikowany przez Twój program.
+Provide an interface that allows inputting a short text to be classified by your program.